malaysia-ai/jupyter-gpu/README.md

 ## Auto restart script

-Because the instance is spot based, so it can be killed any time in 24 hours max span, so we have to prepare the script to auto respawn,
+Because the instance is spot based, so it can be killed any time, so we have to prepare the script to auto respawn,

 ```bash
 pm2 start "python3 /dir/script.py"